jjimenezgarcia/connect_wifi/README.md

 # connect_wifi

-Bash script to connect Linux to a WiFi network through console.
+Bash script to connect a Linux system to a WiFi network through console.

 Usage is specified in the console